 2014: Graduates receive their certificates from Professor John Rain from INLOGOV at the CCCU Business School Collaborative Transformation Conference, June 2014

 Where to next with Shared Service Architect and Practitioner recognition?

-At Shared Service Architecture Ltd, we have been working over the last four years to gain recognition for leaders and senior managers who are working on and shared service activities.
+At Shared Service Architecture Ltd, we have been working over the last five years to gain recognition for leaders and senior managers who are working on shared service activities.

 These projects are multi-partner, multimillion pound change management programmes that require specific skills, knowledge and professional application of techniques.
 They require the appointment of senior people with these skills to lead the facilitate the development phase of the projects (Shared Service Architects) and project team members (Shared Service Practitioners).

 Partnerships and employers can now approach their project with more confidence by requesting Shared Service Architect - SSA™ or Practitioner - SS(PRAC)™ recognition a desirable aspect of the job description.

 On the SSA website there is a special area for SSAs and SS(PRAC)s to share good practice, borrow documentation and also flag up their availability for project work.

 More information on the postgraduate certificate is available by clicking here.